 Mission: Argo’s core mission is focused on Sustainability and Resilience by ‘Helping businesses stay in business’.

-Sustainability Leader: Alex Hindson, Group Chief Risk Officer
+Executive Sponsor: Alex Hindson, Group Chief Risk & Sustainability Officer

-The CRO reports material Sustainability-related issues directly to the Board Risk & Capital Committee on a quarterly basis as required.
+The CR&SO reports material Sustainability-related issues directly to the Board Risk & Capital Committee on a quarterly basis as required.